FAQ - Technology

 MeetingSphere, operates the MeetingSphere service under Amazon's shared responsibility model.
 Amazon Web Services (AWS) is one of the most highly available and secure data services available today.
 AWS certifications and audits include: AICPA SOC 1 - 3, PCI DSS Level 1, ISO 27001, FedRAMP, FISMA Moderate, HIPAA, SAS 70 Type II.

 If your firewall allows you to connect to the Internet at all, connecting to MeetingSphere should not be a problem.

 Devices connect to MeetingSphere via standard port TCP 443 (https).
 There are very few firewalls which block this most basic of ports.

-MeetingSphere's voice conferencing service delivers voice-over-internet via port UDP 60.
-If this port is blocked by your or a participant's firewall, the voice service falls back to port TCP 443.
+MeetingSphere's voice conferencing service delivers voice-over-internet via ports UDP 20,000 - 65,000.
+If UDP ports are blocked by a firewall, the voice service falls back to port TCP 443.
 Should the firewall interdict voice traffic over that port, too, simply dial in via the public telephone network.
 MeetingSphere provides over 200 'local' land-line numbers, one of them should be near you and each of your participants.
 There are no conferencing charges.

 Locked down computers work just fine if they run a supported browser (see above).

 If you use Internet Explorer 11, you must have the privileges to install the add-on for web conferencing.